akempler/composerd8/README.md

 ```
 composer create-project akempler/composerd8:dev-master composer --stability dev --no-interaction
 ```

+If using the docker environment listed above, the command would be run from directly in the project directory.

 You can change "composer" to any directory name you want to use.
 This will create a directory structure like composer/drupal.
 Or yourprojectname/drupal.